The Glossary

 Current

 Current is the flow of electrons.
-Electrons have a negative charge and move from the negative side of a voltage source to the positive side.
+Electrons have a negative charge and move from the negative side of a voltage source out through a circuit and back to the positive side of the voltage source.
 Current can not flow in a circuit unless there is a complete (unbroken) path for them to move through.
+Current is measured in Amperes or Amps for short.
 Current

 Diode